Skip to main content

 Variance Reduction by Correlation

-In simpler terms, if we know a particular user tends to buy a lot of products on your website before you launch an experiment, we can use that information to understand whether purchase behavior after an experiment is driven by that customer's innate tendency to buy a lot of products or whether it was due to the experiment.
+In simpler terms, if we know a particular user tends to buy a lot of products on your website before you launch an experiment, or if a certain type of users tends to have high spend, we can use that information to understand whether purchase behavior after an experiment is driven by that customer's innate behavior or whether you can attribute it to the experiment.

 The concept of regression adjustment has been around for a long time, but you should feel free to read more in the original CUPED paper (Deng et al. 2013), a more general purpose paper on the underpinnings of regression adjustment from a sampling perspective (Lin 2013), and any of the many blog posts on the topic (e.g. Booking.com, Microsoft).